-- Quinn, who prefer to be addressed in plural, came out as transgender over a year ago.
+- Quinn, who prefer to be addressed in plural, came out as a transgender over a year ago.

 - They noticed the difficulties trans players experience trying to play the game

-Quinn came out as transgender over a year ago.
+Quinn came out as a transgender over a year ago.
 Until then, they were known as a woman.
 “Before coming out as trans, I always had this fear that no one would support me,” Quinn told FIFPRO.

 “That was the thing I was most worried about.
 That my family wouldn’t be there to support me, that my friends wouldn’t accept me, and that the soccer community wouldn’t accept me and did not allow me to be in that space anymore.”